MaterializeInc/materialize/doc/user/content/integrations/websocket-api.md

 ---------------------|------------
 `ReadyForQuery` | Sent at the end of each response batch `Notice` | An informational notice.
+`CommandStarting` | A command has executed and response data will be returned.
 `CommandComplete` | Executing a statement succeeded.
 `Error` | Executing a statement resulted in an error.
 `Rows` | A rows-returning statement is executing, and some `Row` messages may follow.